369gtech/Tokenomics/README.md

 <h1>Tokenomics</h1>
 <p>
-The tokenomics of monoGames incorporates a very strategic sustainable approach so monoGames can sustain its self beyond the 5 years of air drops for the monoGames Token (MTG).
+The tokenomics of monoGames incorporates a very strategic sustainable approach so monoGames can sustain itself beyond the 5 years of air drops for the monoGames Token (MTG).
 There are 8 components that interconnect to make monoGames sustainable today and into the future and also a short summary which includes;

   <ol>
-    <li>monoGames Token (MTG) Air Drop Over 5 Years</li>
+    <li>monoGames Token (MTG) Airdrop Over 5 Years</li>
     <li>12 Blockchain Token Sustainable Buy Back Of The monoGames Token (MTG) at 20%</li>
     <li>Adding Blockchains In The Future</li>
     <li>Interactive Sustainable Partnerships</li>